 This academic year it’s more important than ever that we all act responsibly and consider our impact on the community around us.
 We’re incredibly proud of you and your positive contribution to the communities in which you live, study and work, from volunteering to simply being good neighbours.

-Our local neighbourhoods are keen to welcome students back to Nottingham – but we need to keep them safe by respecting social distancing and meeting government guidelines on combining households and the size of gatherings of friends.
+Our local neighbourhoods are keen to welcome students back to Nottingham – but we need to keep them safe by respecting social distancing and meeting government guidelines.

 Helping keep you safe